Overview

 Hashing and matching

-Meta never receives raw PII.
-Email, phone, name, and location are hashed with SHA-256 before they leave Brij.
-Meta hashes its own user graph with the same algorithm and compares digests; when they align, it is the same person — and the purchase is tied to that user and any ad they saw or clicked.
-Because Brij sends a broad set of identifiers on every event (email, phone, name, location, external_id, plus fbc/fbp when present), Meta has the maximum surface to make a confident match.
-The brand keeps the underlying first-party record; Meta sees only hashes.
+Directly identifying fields (email, phone, name, and location) are hashed with SHA-256 before they leave Brij.
+Certain technical fields that Meta's Conversions API requires in unhashed form (the fbc and fbp identifiers, IP address, and browser user agent) are sent as received, as shown in the payload tables above.
+Meta hashes its own user graph with the same algorithm and compares digests; when they align, the purchase is tied to that user and any ad they saw or clicked.
+Because Brij sends a broad set of identifiers on every event, Meta has the maximum surface to make a confident match.
+Hashing is a security measure that protects data in transit and at rest; hashed identifiers remain personal information under U.S. privacy laws.
+The brand keeps the underlying first-party record.

 Attribution and deduplication